Redakt/redakt-hotel-demo/README.md

 The Redakt Hotel & Resort application uses an embedded LiteDB database by default.
 When running the application for the first time, startup will take a little bit longer as the database will be seeded with automatically generated content.

 After that, you will be redirected to the short setup wizard where you can enter the administrator account details.
+From there you can start using the application.

 ## Projects

 The Redakt Resort & Hotel application consists of the following projects:

- - RedaktHotel
+ - `RedaktHotel`
    This is the main runnable web project and includes the application's views and models.

- - RedaktHotel.BackOfficeExtensions
+ - `RedaktHotel.BackOfficeExtensions`
    This projects contains example custom extensions to the back office application, including a custom property editor and a booking module built with Redakt back office components.

 ## Using Redakt for your project